Small-Bowel Obstruction Workup

 Plain radiography is of little assistance in differentiating strangulation from simple obstruction.
 Some have used abdominal radiography to distinguish between complete obstruction and partial or no SBO.

-A study by Lappas et al proposed that 2 findings were more predictive of a higher grade or complete SBO: (1) the presence of an air-fluid differential height in the same small-bowel loop and (2) the presence of a mean level width greater than 25 mm.[3]
-The study found that when the 2 findings are present, the obstruction is most likely high grade or complete.
-When both are absent, the authors proposed, a low-grade (partial) SBO is likely or nonexistent.
+A study by Lappas et al proposed that 2 findings were more predictive of a higher grade or complete SBO: (1) the presence of an air-fluid differential height in the same small-bowel loop and (2) the presence of a mean level width greater than 25 mm.
+[12] When the 2 findings were present, the obstruction was most likely high grade or complete.
+When both were absent, the authors proposed, a low-grade (partial) SBO was likely or nonexistent.

 Dilated small-bowel loops with air-fluid levels indicate SBO, as does absent or minimal colonic gas.
 SBO is demonstrated in the radiographs below.

+Enteroclysis is the use of a contrast agent normally administered through a nasogastric tube.
 Enteroclysis is valuable in detecting the presence of obstruction and in differentiating partial from complete blockages.
 This study is useful when plain radiographic findings are normal in the presence of clinical signs of small-bowel obstruction (SBO) or when plain radiographic findings are nonspecific.
+Enteroclysis is often less desirable when compared to computed tomography (CT) scanning due to the risk of perforation or aspiration with the administration of contrast medium.

 Enteroclysis distinguishes adhesions from metastases, tumor recurrence, and radiation damage.
-It offers a high negative predictive value and can be performed with 2 types of contrast.
-Barium is the classic contrast agent used in this study.
-It is safe and useful when diagnosing obstructions provided that no evidence of bowel ischemia or perforation exists.
+It offers a high negative predictive value and can be performed with 2 types of contrast agents.
+Barium is the classic contrast agent used in this study; it is safe and useful when diagnosing obstructions, provided that no evidence of bowel ischemia or perforation exists.
 Barium has been associated with peritonitis and should be avoided if perforation is suspected.

 CT Scanning and MRI